-- The FCC allows local telephone companies to bill customers for a portion of the costs of providing access.
+- The FCC allows local telephone companies to bill customers for a portion of the costs of providing access to its local network.
 These charges are not a government charge or tax.
 The maximum allowable access charges per telephone line are set by the FCC, but local telephone companies are free to charge less or nothing at all.

 - State public service commissions regulate access charges for intrastate (within a state) calls.
 In some states, a state subscriber line charge may appear on customer bills.

-- The Universal Service Fund (USF) provides support to promote access to telecommunications services at reasonable rates for those living in rural and high-cost areas, income-eligible consumers, rural health care facilities, and schools and libraries.
+- All telecommunications service providers and certain other providers of telecommunications must contribute to the federal Universal Service Fund (USF) to support access to telecommunications services at reasonable rates for those living in rural and high-cost areas, income-eligible consumers, rural health care facilities, and schools and libraries.

-911, LNP, and TRS Charges
+911, LNP, and TRS charges